gxiaolab/PSI_calculator/README.md

  chr1   ENSEMBL exon      9683200 9683300 .       +       .       gene_id "ENSG00000238411.1"; transcript_id "ENSG00000238411.1"; exon_number 3;
  chr1   ENSEMBL intron    9683300 9683400 .       +       .       gene_id "ENSG00000238411.1"; transcript_id "ENSG00000238411.1"; intron_number 3;
  ```
- The scripts uses the entire attribute column (column 9) as as identifier for the feature (exon or intron).
+ The scripts uses the entire attribute column (column 9) as an identifier for the feature (exon or intron).
  Customized GTF files must include the first 8 columns + a feature ID column.

  P.S.
 The script will only calculate the PSI of introns if they are annotated in the GTF file.
 The script can not infer the intron coordinates by itself.